MarkMCode/QLAB-Robotics-Simulation/ThreeFalstad/README.md

 ***TODO***

 ## Running
-To run ThreeFalstad.js, run /war/circuitjs.html.
+To run ThreeFalstad, run /war/circuitjs.html.
 By default, the circuit loaded will be /war/circuitjs1/circuits/MotorSim.txt and the physics simulation loaded will be /war/js/MotorSim.js

 ## License